jja/galliumos-jja-battery-indicator/README.md

 * `git clone https://gitlab.com/101/galliumos-sane-battery-indicator.git`
 * `cd galliumos-sane-battery-indicator`
 * `chmod +x battery-indicator.sh`
+* Remove the old battery indicator from the Xfce panel.
-* In an Xfce panel, create new "Generic monitor"
+* In the Xfce panel, create new "Generic monitor"
 * In its properties set command to the absolute path of `battery-indicator.sh`
 * Set the refresh rate to whatever you like.
 E.g. 2 seconds.
-* Remove the old indicator from the panel.
+* Uncheck "Label"

 ## License